When I had an overnight layover at Fukuoka airport and discovered they didn’t allow sleeping in their terminals, I felt a stab at my pocketbook.

 What is Manga Cafe in Japan?

-However, due to the low rental costs, a growing number of unemployed Japanese youth (aka Japanese net refugees) now use them over renting apartments.
-Thus, it’s said that over 75% of the cafes expect to be used for overnight stays and are generally stocked with enough things to make for a temporary living accommodation (Read here).
+Due to the low rental costs, a growing number of unemployed Japanese youth (Japanese net refugees) now sleep in net cafes over renting apartments.
+Thus, it’s said that over 75% of the cafes are used as overnight stays and are generally stocked with enough things to make for a temporary living accommodation.

 Some cafes are standard internet cafes, filled with cigarette smoke and internet gamers.
 Others have luxury options like charging stations, showers, sleep stations and/or unlimited soft drinks.
 It’s best to check out the outdoor signs to see what is included or do an internet research in advance to ensure a comfortable stay.